lavanet/docs/docs/tokenomics/rewards-restaking.md

 ---
-slug: /demand
+slug: /rewards-restaking
-title: 🛒 Demand
+title: 🛒 Rewards and Restaking
 ---

-# 🪙 Demand Details
+# 🪙 Rewards and Restaking
 ## 🌐 Role of `LAVA`

 The `LAVA` token serves various purposes on the Lava Network: